 Melissa joined the Firm in October 2013 after 16 years with a large firm.
 She brought with her substantial experience litigating trusts and estates, product liability and complex commercial disputes in federal and state courts in Virginia and elsewhere.
-She has represented businesses and individuals in disputes involving fraud and misrepresentation, negligence, personal injury, insurance, breach of fiduciary duty, breach of contract, defamation, and wills and trusts.
+She has represented businesses and individuals in disputes involving fraud and misrepresentation, negligence, insurance, breach of fiduciary duty, breach of contract, and wills and trusts.

 She has represented financial institutions, colleges and individuals in trusts and estates cases involving claims of breach of fiduciary duty, lack of testamentary capacity, fraud and duress and cases seeking aid and guidance from the court regarding the interpretation of a will or trust.
 Melissa also has successfully litigated cases involving family limited liability companies and partnerships.
 She regularly defends trustees against breach of fiduciary duty claims.
 She also represents beneficiaries of estates and trusts, including in cases seeking a trust modification or termination or the removal of a trustee.
 Melissa also represents family members in cases seeking the appointment of a guardian and conservator for an incapacitated relative.

 Telephone (804) 387-4803

 University of Virginia School of Law, J.D.
 1997

 University of Virginia, with distinction, Phi Beta Kappa 1994

 U.S. Court of Appeals for the Fourth Circuit